Popular NYC sports photographer dead at 48 from COVID-19 - The Boston Globe

 “The Post that you read, and the newsroom that we work in, are less colorful today because of his absence.
 Our hearts go out to his family, and we share their grief.”

-Causi was born and raised in Brooklyn and he graduated from Pace University.
-He joined The Post in 1994 as a photo messenger before advancing to photo editor and then full-time journalist photographer, the newspaper said.
+Mr. Causi was born and raised in Brooklyn and graduated from Pace University.
+He joined the Post in 1994 as a photo messenger before advancing to photo editor and then full-time journalist photographer, the newspaper said.

-His uncle, Joe Causi, an on-air personality for WCBS-FM Radio, said his nephew often took photos at Little League events pro bono, The Post said.
+His uncle, Joe Causi, an on-air personality for WCBS-FM Radio in New York, said his nephew often took photos at Little League events pro bono, the Post said.